 Note that new Address Book contacts are never created by the Mailchimp integration, and neither are Address Book contacts ever deleted by the integration.

-If a Mailchimp subscriber unsubscribes, that record is retained against the Audience, ensuring that former subscriber is excluded from the distribution list of future emails to that Audience.
-Mailchimp "Unsubscribe" requests do not change communication options of people in ChurchSuite - there is no link between an Address Book contact's "Receive general emails" setting in ChurchSuite and a subscriber's Audience opt in/out.
-In this regard, people may choose to opt out of your Mailchimp Audience but remain opted in to your general ChurchSuite emails.
+If a Mailchimp subscriber unsubscribes, that record is retained against the Audience, ensuring that the subscriber is excluded from the distribution list of future emails to the Audience.
+Mailchimp "Unsubscribe" requests do not change the communication options of people in ChurchSuite - there is no link between an Address Book contact's "Receive general emails" setting in ChurchSuite and an Audience subscriber's opt-in/out status.
+In this regard, people can choose to opt out of the Mailchimp Audience and remain opted into general ChurchSuite emails.

 It's also possible to select Sync tags.
 Where Tags are enabled under the Sync fields, this option enables organisations to choose which Tags to sync over to their Mailchimp Audience.
 These can then be used within Mailchimp's Audience filtering to create subsets and groups within one master Audience; in other words, some of your ChurchSuite Tags can be made visible within Mailchimp so that you can use them to create bespoke groupings within your master mailing list based on the contacts in your ChurchSuite Tag groupings.